 This applies to knowing which type of soil and grass you have to ensure you care for the lawn properly.
 You will want to conduct a soil test to make sure you choose the right fertilizer for your lawn.
 Knowing whether you've got cool-season grasses or warm-season grasses is vital to understanding which yard maintenance tasks you'll need to perform and when it's best to complete them.

-Fertilizing is one of the best lawn care tips to getting your lawn to look thick, healthy, and green.
-Lawn fertilizer is the nutrients your lawn needs to grow.
-Along with the liquid aeration, liquid fertilizer can help put your lawn on the fast track to looking its best.
+Fertilizing is one of the best lawn care tips for getting your lawn to look thick, healthy, and green.
+Lawn fertilizer has the nutrients your lawn needs to grow.
+Along with the liquid soil loosener, liquid fertilizer can help put your lawn on the fast track to looking its best.